 Ahead of our team heading across the Atlantic to last month’s iGB Live! conference in Amsterdam we developed an article for iGB Affiliate with an appropriately transatlantic focus.
 The piece discussed how affiliates can navigate the changing realities of iGaming in the UK and the US.
 You can read the article on the iGB Affiliate site.
 The article is also available here, with the first part below.
 Part two is available here.

-The old Latin proverb “fortune favours the bold” should be words for affiliates to live by in the brave new world of iGaming affiliate marketing.
+---The old Latin proverb “fortune favours the bold” should be words for affiliates to live by in the brave new world of iGaming affiliate marketing.
 The US Supreme Court’s recent repeal of the federal Professional & Amateur Sports Protection Act (PASPA) has concluded a momentous 12 months that have featured the launch of the first American state lottery affiliate programme, new Pennsylvanian iGaming and iLottery regulation as well as the UK market’s focus on regulatory compliance.

 These developments have changed the nature of affiliate marketing in the online gambling space.
 From developing more transparent partnerships with UK operators to globalising their strategies to benefit from the diverse opportunities offered by the US market, affiliates bold enough to move with the times will own the future.

-It has been a year since the UK Advertising Standards Authority (ASA)’s landmark July 2017 update, which emphasised operators’ responsibility for their affiliates’ marketing practices.
+Transparency in the UKIt has been a year since the UK Advertising Standards Authority (ASA)’s landmark July 2017 update, which emphasised operators’ responsibility for their affiliates’ marketing practices.
 The ASA subsequently censured various brands for the underhand tactics of a minority of their partners.
 While very few operators followed Sky Bet’s lead and closed their affiliate programmes, the majority made responsible and transparent affiliate marketing a core and ongoing focus.

 When operators risk incurring significant fines from one ‘rogue’ affiliate, it’s understandable that they have responded by introducing compliance teams and tightening their affiliate programmes’ terms and conditions (T&Cs).
 Their overall approach now focuses on transparency: who exactly is the affiliate we’re partnering with, and how exactly will they promote our brand (site URLs, social media handles, media buy networks)?